 Professional Trade Association Membership

-Another important factor to the stability of debt relief providers is whether they are accredited by any professional trade associations.
+Another important factor we considered is whether the debt relief companies are accredited by any professional trade associations.
 For this category, companies belonging to at least one recognized trade association (e.g., American Fair Credit Council, International Association of Professional Debt Arbitrators) received the highest ranking.
-Conversely, those companies not belonging to any recognized trade association receive the lowest ranking.
+Conversely, companies that didn't belong to a trade association receive the lowest ranking.

-We researched the customer experience you can expect to receive in each one of our reviews.
+We researched the customer experience in each one of our reviews.
 The seven main aspects of the customer experience we evaluated included: